-The most significant measurable risk the Group faces is credit risk, which arises from the Group's daily activities in various businesses.
-These activities include lending to retail, corporate and institutional customers; it includes the risk of lending, pre-settlement and settlement risk of foreign exchange, derivatives and debt securities.
+The most significant measurable risk the Group faces credit risk - arises from the Group's daily activities in various businesses.
+These activities include lending to retail, corporate and institutional customers.
+It includes the risk of lending, pre-settlement and settlement risk of foreign exchange, derivatives and debt securities.